anhnguyendepocen/PUBLG088/handout/PUBLG088Handout.md

 Date & Topic & Details & Readings\

-Oct 6 & Course overview and introduction & We will use this session to get to know the range of interests and experience students bring to the class, as well as to survey the approaches to be covered.
-We will also discuss and demonstrate the R software. & James et al. Chapters 1-2.\
+Oct 6 & Course overview and review of probability and statistics & We will use this session to get to know the range of interests and experience students bring to the class, as well as to survey the approaches to be covered.
+We will also review basic probability and statistics and demonstrate the R software. & James et al. Chapter 1;

-Oct 13 &Review of probability and basic statistical foundations & Basic probability and statistics, binomial and Normal distributions, resampling, bootstrapping. & Stock&Watson Chapters 2-3.\
+Stock&Watson Chapters 2-3.\

+Oct 13 & Introduction to statistical learning & Statistical learning, supervised vs unsupervised learning, regression vs classification, prediction vs inference.
+We will also discuss and demonstrate R Markdown. & James et al. Chapter 2.\

 Oct 20 & Linear regression & The basic linear regression model, with a focus on prediction. & James et al. Chapter 3.\